After Membrane Sweep: Complete Symptoms Guide 2026

 Membrane Sweep Risks and What’s Normal

-A membrane sweep can bring on cramping and irregular contractions as prostaglandins are released, so some discomfort is expected.
-You may also notice light vaginal bleeding or spotting after the membrane sweep; that’s usually normal.
+A membrane sweep can bring on cramping and irregular contractions as prostaglandins are released.
+Some discomfort can be expected after the procedure.

-Some women see a bloody show, a mucus discharge mixed with blood, which can reflect cervical changes.
-The risks and benefits are worth discussing with your healthcare provider so you know what’s typical and what isn’t.
+Some women see a bloody show, which means mucus discharge mixed with blood.
+This can reflect cervical changes.

 1. Expected: cramping, mild pelvic pressure, and irregular tightening.